Maryland Route 589: Route description

 MD 589 begins at an intersection with US 50 (Ocean Gateway) at Grays Corner.
 The state highway immediately encounters MD 707 (Grays Corner Road); the highway is officially MD 707B to the west and MD 707E to the east of the intersection.
 MD 589 heads north as a three-lane undivided road with one lane northbound and two lanes southbound.
-After passing Ocean Downs, the southbound direction reduces to one lane.
+After passing west of Ocean Downs, the southbound direction reduces to one lane.
 MD 589 crosses Taylorville Creek and passes through the hamlet of Taylorville.
-The state highway enters a commercial area and intersects Manklin Creek Road, which is the main access to Ocean Pines.
+The state highway enters a commercial area and intersects Manklin Creek Road, which is the main access to Ocean Pines to the east.
 MD 589 curves northwest, then expands to a three-lane road with a center left-turn lane before passing another entrance to the Ocean Pines development and meeting MD 90 (Ocean City Expressway) at a diamond interchange.

 MD 589 returns to two lanes after passing Ocean Parkway, the main arterial through Ocean Pines.
 The state highway continues west to its junction with US 113 and MD 575, both named Worcester Highway, in Showell.
 The first intersection features a ramp to US 113 north and sees MD 575 head south; the ramp from US 113 north intersects MD 575 a short distance to the south.
 After passing under US 113, MD 589 reaches its northern terminus at West Frontage Road, which is unsigned MD 575A.
 Ramps from and to US 113 south are located at the northern and southern ends of MD 575A, respectively.